dbb1292/dbb1292.github.io/_posts/01-01-2004-High-Anxiety-This-can-help.md

 Practice the strength of the caring presence of God not the weakness of anxiety.

-Written by Rev. Daniel B. Baker January 2004
+Written by Rev. Daniel B. Baker January 2004 Updated March 2014